Entitet/docker-idea/README.md

-Hello developer!

-This is a message from your friendly DevOp!

-## Exciting times!
+# Project Dockerize

 Finally we are moving from a monolith application development model to systems built upon microservices.

 This means that we need a new development environment and build system where the teams working in the same main project, but with different services can separate their code and run it on different servers!

 For this purpose we have chosen Docker in conjunction with our own setup for automating Docker.

-We will start with
-* different teams in teh same main project having the code for their service in specific branches.
-* your team can create as many branches you want, but you start with branching out the main branch and call your base branch "main-service-name".
-* then you can create dev and feature branches according to the same naming convention (dev-service-name, feature-some-feature-service-name etc).

-**Note:** Should we need to separate the code further we might move each service into separate repositories.
-But we will wait with doing that.

-## How to get started!
+This Readme will help you get up and running.
+Your DevOps-team, that will support you along the way, consists of:

+* Mohamed (Msharshar21)
+* Nazir (Naaziir)
+* Oskar (Knuttas)
+* Srikanth (srikanth9065)
+* Mia (Entitet)

+## Branching and Docker

+This Github-repo is setup to serve you with the containers you need.
+The **main branch** is used to branch out from when we create a base branch for a Microservice, but other than that you don't need to mind it.
+The **docker branch** will serve you with the tools you need to run your development environment in containers.

+Then we are in familiar territory.
+Your Microservice has a main branch.
+Regard this as a traditional main branch for a project and don't merge further than this.
+From this branch create your dev and feature branches as usual.

+The nameing convention used is:

+*name-of-microservice-main*

+*name-of-microservice-dev*

+*name-of-microservice-name-of-feature*

+## Getting started
-Checkout the docker branch and run the following command in your terminal:
+Checkout the **docker branch** and run the following command in your terminal:

 ```
 ./create-docker-tools.sh